HIST 210 History of Modern Asia • 5 Cr.

-Examines the roles of China, India, Japan, Korea, and Southeast Asia in 20th-century economic, political, and cultural affairs.
-Students gain understanding of the region's cultures and value systems and its emergence from the age of colonial rule to modern independent states.
+Examines the roles of China, India, Japan, Korea, and Southeast Asia in 20th century economic, political, and cultural affairs.
+Topics include the region?s cultures and its emergence from the age of colonial rule to modern independent states.
 May be used as social science or humanities credit, not both, at BC.

 After completing this class, students should be able to:

 - Analyze and critically evaluate primary and secondary sources.